Managing Healthcare Costs

 Reducing Duplication in the Hospital Systems

 Obviously, not-for-profit hospitals are very profitable and objectively are the epitome of social enterprises with revenues and assets in the many billions of dollars.
 Despite their healthy revenue streams, hospitals milk millions in donations from foundations, corporations, estates, individuals and drug companies that could better be applied to other nonprofits that help the needy and disadvantaged.
-The Children’s Hospital is like a vacuum sweeper for charitable dollars in Cincinnati.
+The Cincinnati Children’s Hospital is like a vacuum sweeper for charitable dollars in the City of Cincinnati.

 Hospitals are run just like big businesses in corporate America.
 I even have difficulty understanding why hospitals qualify as 501-C-3 or charitable entities by the IRS.
 The redundancy and duplications in the hospital systems across Southwestern Ohio is troubling.
 And the entire hospital healthcare system within the United States lacks any semblance of central or regional planning.
 In our region the Certificates of Need (CON) that used to be featured as a constraint on the duplication of facilities has faded into history.